-Everything you Need To know About Via Ferrata Degli Alpini Al Col Dei Bos
+Via Ferrata Degli Alpini Al Col Dei Bos: The Stats

-The start of the ferrata is directly behind “Da Strobel” Restaurant, around half way between Falzarego mountain pass and Cinque Torri chairlift.
-The nearest town is Cortina D’Ampezzo (17kilometres/ca. 30 minutes away).
+The start of the ferrata is directly behind “Da Strobel” Restaurant, around halfway between the Falzarego mountain pass and the Cinque Torri chairlift.
+The nearest town is Cortina D’Ampezzo (17 kilometers/ca. 30 minutes away).

-In the summer season there are frequent public buses you can hop on and google maps will tell you the schedule.
-If you are travelling with a car, there is an ample parking area on the opposite side of the restaurant, right next to the road and near the rifugio Col Gallina.
+In the summer season, there are frequent public buses you can hop on and google maps will tell you the schedule.
+If you are traveling by car, there is an ample parking area on the opposite side of the restaurant, right next to the road and near the rifugio Col Gallina.

 What to expect along the route